HowardZheni/eHRAF_Misfortune_NLP/README.md

 <br>CAUSE:  0.797
 <br>ACTION: 0.794
 <br> For a quick demo of the model see  the online repository for the model <a href="https://huggingface.co/Chantland/HRAF_MultiLabel"> here! </a>

+## Multiple Label With Subclass 7/19/2023
+This is a demo model with all of the main classes (“EVENT”, “CAUSE”, “ACTION” using the reverse coded column “No_Info”) and all the 15 subclasses.
+The model was trained and validated using 1746 passages (1396 for training, 350 for validation).
+This number is 4 off from the previous version as a Ngram decoder found 4 instances of passages which appeared to be subsets of other passages (e.g. “I played in the forest” is the subset of “John fetched some water.
+I played in the forest”).
+The model achieved a micro F1 score of .79 for its validation set which is “okay” approaching “good”.
+However, since the validation set is used to train the model, it is not an unbiased representation of success.
+Instead using a test set of 140 passages which were completely new and untested.
+We achieved a micro F1 score of .68 which is worse but decidedly still “okay”.
+However, this low score is likely due to the small testing set which does not give many chances to approximate towards the true f1 score (some subclasses don’t even have a single true positive) and is exasperated by the fact that many of the subclasses are extremely negatively biased.
+<br> For a quick demo of the model see the online repository for the model <a href="https://huggingface.co/Chantland/HRAF_Multilabel_SubClasses"> here! </a>